Galley Fare on Sailaway Alaska Tours – Fresh, Hearty, and Wholly Alaskan

 Meals become rituals:

-Passing around warm mugs in the cockpit at sunrise, sharing cheese boards while whales breach nearby
+Passing around warm mugs in the cockpit at sunrise, or sharing cheese boards while whales breach nearby

 Listening to waves lap the hull while dinner bubbles on the stove.
-Watching the sky change color while finishing dessert by lantern light
+Watching the sky change color while finishing dessert by the light of the midnight sun

 Sustainability in the Galley